edgi-govdata-archiving/web-monitoring/README.md

     * `diff_length`: Length (in characters) of the diff identified by the above `diff_with_previous_url`.
     * `diff_hash`: SHA 256 hash of the above diff identified by `diff_with_previous_url`.
     * `diff_with_first_url`: URL to diff view in Versionista (comparing with the first recorded version)
     * `has_content`: Boolean indicating whether Versionista had raw content for this version.
-If this is true, the version’s `Uri` should have a value (and vice-versa).
+If this is true, the version’s `uri` should have a value (and vice-versa).
     * `error_code`: If HTTP status code returned to Versionista when it originally scraped the page was a non-200 (OK) status, this property will be present.
 Its value is the status code of the response, e.g. `403`, `500`, etc.

 #### Changes